Learning Together: A Format for Reflective Turn-Based Sharing in STEM Communities: What You Need

 \section{What You Need}

 Implementing \textit{Learning Together} requires minimal-to-no institutional funding; only an institution-wide email, a room booking, and a session plan are needed.
 While we run these sessions in a research institute, the idea can be implemented, for example, in a Teaching/Learning Assistant Community of Practice, a department teaching meeting, or a high-school physics Professional Learning Community.
-In our case, we facilitate four to six sessions per year (enough to maintain momentum but not so much to drain capacity).
-Regarding the session plan, one or more facilitators (who do not need to be experts in the topic) are required.
+In our case, we facilitate four to six sessions per year (enough to maintain momentum but not so much as to drain capacity).
+For us, facilitation is shared between two colleagues who co-developed the format; we do not rotate facilitators, as consistency helps build participant trust over time, but in other contexts, a rotating model might work fine.
+Facilitators need not be experts in the session topic; familiarity with the format and a commitment to the process are sufficient.
 The steps to create a \textit{Learning Together} session are as follows:

 \begin{enumerate}